Brian Kendrick: Brian Kendrick's Wrestling Pro Wrestling (2013–present)

-Third return to WWE
+Second return to WWE

 Trainer (2014–2016)

 On December 11, 2014, Kendrick was backstage at NXT TakeOver: R Evolution as he was reportedly trying out for a trainer role at the WWE Performance Center.
-Kendrick made his televised return on the February 25, 2015 episode of NXT, losing to Finn Bálor.
+Kendrick made his televised return on the February 25, 2015, episode of NXT, losing to Finn Bálor.
 Kendrick then began working as a trainer for WWE and was tasked in training Eva Marie and Tough Enough Season 6 contestants Daria Berenato and Mada Abdelhamid.
 Kendrick appeared on Season 4 of Total Divas as a recurring character.

 Cruiserweight Champion (2016–2017)

 On June 13, 2016, Kendrick was announced as a participant in WWE's upcoming Cruiserweight Classic tournament.
 The tournament began on June 23, with Kendrick defeating Raul Mendoza in the first round match.
 On July 14, Kendrick defeated Tony Nese in the second round match.
 On August 26, Kendrick was eliminated from the tournament in the quarterfinals by Kota Ibushi, with his performance moving color commentator Daniel Bryan to tears and drawing an ovation from the live crowd.
+Kendrick and Bryan would later embrace each other in the ring.

 On the August 22 episode of Raw, Kendrick was announced as part of the upcoming cruiserweight division.
 On the September 19 episode of Raw, Kendrick made his official main roster return, winning a number one contender's fatal four-way match against Cedric Alexander, Gran Metalik and Rich Swann for the WWE Cruiserweight Championship.
 At Clash of Champions, Kendrick failed to win the title from TJ Perkins.
 After the match, Kendrick embraced Perkins, but attacked him with a headbutt afterwards, re-establishing himself as a heel in the process.
 The next night on Raw, Kendrick challenged Perkins to another match.
 At Hell in a Cell on October 30, Kendrick defeated Perkins to win the Cruiserweight Championship, after faking an injury.
 At Survivor Series in an interpromotional match, Kendrick retained the title against SmackDown brand's Kalisto, winning by disqualification.
 On the premiere episode of 205 Live on November 29, Kendrick lost the title to Rich Swann, ending his reign at 30 days.
 The following week on 205 Live, Kendrick lost to Swann in a rematch for the title.
 At Roadblock: End of the Line, Kendrick again failed to regain the title in a triple threat match also involving TJ Perkins.